CKrawczyk/gz_vis_nodes/README.md

 The nodes can be moved by dragging them around and be collapsed by clicking on them.
 Clicking a second time will re-expand the nodes.
-The nodes will try to arrane themselves so the ones with the most voes are on top.
+The nodes will try to arrange themselves so the ones with the most votes are on top.

 There are 3 sliders at the top that can be used to adjust the tree:
 + `Charge`: How much the nodes repel each other
-+ `Link Strength`: How streachy the links are
++ `Link Strength`: How stretchy the links are
 + `Friction`: How damped the motion is

 The `Reset` button will set all the sliders back to their default position.